SixArm/sixarm_ruby_email_address_validation/README.md

 <!--INSTALL-SHUT-->

-## Example

-    if EmailAddressValidation::Pattern=~"foo@bar.com"
-       ...
-    end

-## Pattern Match
+## Pattern

-To find an email address in a string, do the pattern match then use the result, which is the match's string position:
+To find an email address, anywhere in a string, use the `Pattern` constant.

-Example of match position:

-    EmailAddressValidation::Pattern=~'foo@bar.com'
+  * If a match is anywhere in the string, then return the character position index.
+  * If there's no match, then return nil.

+Example:

+    EmailAddressValidation::Pattern =~ "alice@example.com"
     => 0

-    EmailAddressValidation::Pattern=~'... foo@bar.com ...'
+    EmailAddressValidation::Pattern =~ "--- alice@example.com ---"
     => 4

-    EmailAddressValidation::Pattern=~'... hello world ...'
-    => nil

-## Pattern Match Exact
+## Pattern Exact

+To find an email address, and ensure that it is the entire string, use the `PatternExact` constant.

-To do a pattern match to the entire string, use the EmailAddressValidation::PatternExact.
+  * If a match is the entire string, then return the character position index, which is always 0.

-The entire string must be one email address.
+  * Otherwise return nil.

+Example:

+    EmailAddressValidation::PatternExact =~ "alice@example.com'
+    #=> 0

+    EmailAddressValidation::PatternExact =~ "--- alice@example.com ---"
+    #=> nil

+## Examples

+The patterns are easy to use in your own code.

-Example of pattern match:
+Example of a condition:

+    text = "alice@example.com"
-    if EmailAddressValidation::PatternExact=~'foo@bar.com'
+    if EmailAddressValidation::PatternExact =~ text
-    #=> truthy

-    if EmailAddressValidation::PatternExact=~'... foo@bar.com ...'
-    #=> falsey

-This pattern is especialy useful to validate an email address.

-Example to validate an email address:

-    def valid?(email_address)
-      EmailAddressValidation::PatternExact=~email_address ? true : false
+	  puts "valid"
+	else
+	  puts "invalid"
 	end

-## Rails Validation (optional)

-To add email address validation to a typical Ruby On Rails model:
+Example of a method:

+    def valid?(text)
+      EmailAddressValidation::PatternExact =~ text ? true : false
+    end

+    valid?("alice@example.com") #=> true
+    valid?("alice") #=> false

+Example of a scan:

+    text = "To alice@example.com and bob@example.org and others"
+    text.scan(EmailAddressValidation::Pattern)
+    #=> ["alice@example.com", "bob@example.org"]

+Example of a Rails user class:

     class User
       include EmailAddressValidation